-The New York Times does not have a news bureau in Sackville, N.B., but The New Wark Times does.
-It covers local news and views written and compiled by a retired journalist.
+The New York Times does not have a bureau in Sackville, N.B., but The New Wark Times does.

 In 1991, he began a 15-year career as a professor in the School of Journalism at the University of King’s College.
 Among other things, he taught the History and Ethics of Journalism.

-For 16 years, he wrote columns and features for the alternative Halifax weekly, The Coast.
+For 16 years, Wark wrote columns and features for the alternative Halifax weekly, The Coast.

 Send any story ideas and suggestions to bruce.wark [AT] bellaliant.net.